eclipse-ibeji/freyja/README.md

 ### Using Freyja

-To use Freyja, you will need to implement some adapters and write the main exectuable that will run the Freyja application.
+To use Freyja, you will need to implement some adapters and write the main executable that will run the Freyja application.

-For a guide on how to get started quickly by running some minimal examples, see the [Quickstart Guide](docs/quisktart.md).
+For a guide on how to get started quickly by running some minimal examples, see the [Quickstart Guide](docs/quickstart.md).

 For more advanced topics on how to implement and use your own adapters, see the [Custom Adapters Guide](docs/custom-adapters).